KipCollo/Java-Revision/java/oop/Readme.md

 - *Autoboxing and unboxing feature converts primitive into object and object into primitive automatically.*
 - *There is only call by value in java, not call by reference.*
 - *A method in java that calls itself is called recursive method.*

+Object-Oriented Programming
+•1.
+What are the Object Oriented Features supported by Java?
+•2.
+What are the different access specifiers used in Java?
+•3.
+What is the difference between composition and inheritance?
+•4.
+What is the purpose of an abstract class?
+•5.
+What are the differences between constructor and method of a class in Java?
+•6.
+What is the diamond problem in Java and how is it solved?
+•7.
+What is the difference between local and instance variables in Java?
+•8.
+What is a Marker interface in Java?

+## Difference btwn OOP and SOP

+1. It stands for Object-Oriented Programming.It stands for Structural Programming.
+2. It is based on objects.It is based on functions.
+3. It follows Bottom-up programming approach.It follows Top-down programming approach.
+4. It is based on real world.It is based on unreal world.
+5. It provides data hiding so it is very secure .It doesn't provide data hiding so it is less secure.
+6. It provides reusability feature.It doesn't provide reusability feature.
+7. Eg. C++, Java, python etc.Eg.
+C, Pascal, Basic etc.

+## Programming Paradigm

+1. Procedural
+2. Functional
+3. Object-Oriented
+4. Event-driven
+5. Logic
+6. Aspect-Oriented